SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 Screen designer allows you to remove the unnecessary fields and/or create new, more relevant fields.
 You can also group the fields in tabs or columns and add your own headings (called "labels").
 If you find some of the tabs unnecessary, you can easily remove them or replace them with the tabs that are more suitable for your organization.

 Your sales team, support team and management team do not necessarily have the same focus and requirements concerning the data they need to access most frequently in SuperOffice.
 The solution is to create custom screens for each team.
 Your organization will save time by allowing your teams to find relevant information more quickly.
-Configure the layout of your main screens and archives (section tabs), and define which types of information each team (user group) can access and see on the Company, Contact, Sale, Project, and Request screens and the **Follow-up** dialog.
+Configure the layout of your main screens and archives (section tabs), and define which types of information each team (user group) can access and see (not the same as Visible for).

 * Move the most important fields to the first tab.
 * Use columns, labels/titles and dividers to organize information into logical groups.